 Key finding: Most solutions are prohibitively expensive, difficult to carry, or not suitable for collaboration.

-Mapping user scenario proved helpful to understand the best place to introduce a design change.
-Looking through the user's perspective demonstrated that lack of affordable, portable, and collaborative tools impede adequate communication.
-Thus, the generative capabilities of visually impaired users remain undiscovered, discouraging them from pursuing STEM education.
+Looking through the user's perspective demonstrated that lack of affordable, portable, and collaborative tools impede communication.
+Thus, the generative capabilities of visually impaired students remain undiscovered, discouraging them from pursuing STEM education.

 At the end of each class, Alan has to pack all his things before moving to the next class.